-- In a large mixing bowl combine butter and all 3 sugars and cream together using a stand mixer or electric handheld mixer on medium speed.
+- In a large mixing bowl combine butter & sugar, cream together using a stand mixer or electric handheld mixer on medium speed.
 Stop mixing and scrap dough down the sides of the bowl as necessary.
 Continue mixing and add in egg, vanilla extract and caramel extract.
 Once egg and both extracts are combined into the dough slowly add in dry ingredients, and mix until thoroughly combined and dough is thick.
 Turn off mixer and fold in chocolate chips.

 - Line a plate with wax paper or parchment paper.
 Scoop dough into balls about 1.5 tablespoons in size and place them on the plate.
 Take a few extra chocolate chips and insert them on top of each cookie dough ball along with one of two pieces of caramel.
 Sprinkles each cookie dough ball with sea salt and place the plate in the freeze for at least 2 hours or as long as over night.
 If freezing them overnight cover the plate with plastic wrap.